mogl0768/2048-java/README.md

-simple 2048 clone writen in java using the swing libary
+This is a simple 2048 clone writen in java using the swing libary.